Lucidus termination event

-Survivors commonly reported they questioned their perception in their state of panic, assuming that they were seeing large fragments of the three ships in a disassembled state rather than more than three independent spacecraft.
+Survivors commonly reported that they questioned their perception in their state of panic, assuming that they were seeing large fragments of the three ships in a disassembled state rather than more than three independent spacecraft.
 Other survivors were adamant that they saw six, nine, or even 27 unique Lucidus ships concurrently within a confined and overlapping space.

 Arrival on Illuminatia

-Miraculously, 100% of the evacuation modules were eventually accounted for on the surface of Illuminatia, although the process of finding them all continued for years, during which most survivors were convinced that many of their fellow Lucidus comrades were utterly defunct or forever lost in the vast reaches of space.
-It was eventually established that a tremendous level of reliability was realized in the calculations made by control systems aboard the Lucidus spacecraft responsible for automated planning and execution of evacuation procedures.
+Miraculously, 100% of the evacuation modules were eventually accounted for on the surface of Illuminatia, although the process of finding them all continued for many annual units, during which most survivors were convinced that many of their fellow Lucidus comrades were utterly defunct or forever lost in the vast reaches of space.
+It was eventually established that a tremendous level of reliability was realized in the calculations made by control systems aboard the Lucidus spacecraft responsible for automated planning and execution of the evacuation procedures.

 Some of these parachuted modules came to rest among awe-inspiring and decidedly foreign-looking land formations, which is understandable seeing as how none of the Lucidus survivors had ever stepped foot on a planet and possessed only academic knowledge of what an Earth looked like.
-With time, settlements and cities were established among these formations with local lore honoring the novel natural surroundings.
+With time, settlements and cities were established among these formations complete with local lore honoring the novel natural surroundings.

 Legacy of the landings